babonet13/HostYourNode/HowTo/1_SetupTheMachine/readme.md

 Objectives (Why ?) :
 --
-Get a compliant machine, well installed and initilized with some informations prerequisites)
+Get a ready-to-use compliant machine, well installed and initilized for the next steps ...

 Description (What ?) :
 --